kahi-framework/kahi-ui.nbn.dev/content/docs/themeing/palettes.md

 Kahi UI in its `default` theme uses a simplistic generative palette generator, which mixes the `dark` and `light` colors in steps to produce shading.

-When producing palette shades, the "lightest" shade blends in the background the most and "darkest" shade stands out of the background the most.
-With the background color depends on if the theme is in light or dark mode.
+When producing palette shades, the "lightest" shade blends in the background the most and "boldest" shade stands out of the background the most.
+With the background palette depending on if the theme is in light or dark mode.
 In light mode using `light` as the background, and in dark mode using `dark` as the background.

 ```svelte {title="Palettes Preview" mode="repl"}
 <script>